smcmurray/3C/README.md

   -   Original Warrant of Payment

 The payee can redeem the receipt for payment by presenting it to the bank with the decrypted transaction number.
 The Ammended Warrant of Payment can be decrypted by retrieving the bank's public key from their domain.
 The transaction number is decrypted with the payee's private key.
 This gives the payee confidence that the receipt was issued by the bank in question.
 It also gives the bank confidence that the payee is authorized to redeem the receipt.

+##Transaction Examples

+### Alice at the Carwash

+Alice drives into her favorite carwash and pulls up to the automated teller.
+She chooses the options she desires and the teller displays a QR code.
+Alice points her phone at the QR code and presses the button.
+Her phone asks her if she wishes to pay the carwash $12, and she answers yes and types in her password.
+Her phone then displays its own QR code which she shows to the teller and presses the teller's Confirm button.
+The teller validates the payment and engages the carwash.